 A pack of playing cards

-You can play simple games like Snap.
+You can play simple card games (see this amazing list of card games that even 3-year-olds can play!).
 Or just let the kids play with the cards.
 They can order them, match them, arrange them, build with them, throw them (my youngest son loved building a card castle and then flicking cards at it to knock it over), do tricks with them, shuffle them, fan them, balance them on their heads, or make up stories about the kings and queens.
 There’s not much you can’t do with a pack of cards and some imagination.

 If you’ve got a pop up or two-man tent and a little bit of space you could set up camp for the night.
 Add torches and hot chocolate for authenticity.